Graduate Admissions

 Overview

-New Instructions for All Applicants
+Instructions for All Applicants

 At the Department of Women's, Gender and Sexuality Studies, we firmly believe in providing full and robust support for all our graduate students throughout their experience in our program.
 This commitment starts at admissions.
 Every year we see swaths of talented, budding scholars and innovative research projects we unfortunately must decline due to our own capacity to properly support these scholars.
 As such, we have added a new step in our admissions process to help applicants determine if their research goals and interests can be suitably supported by the department at this time.

-Linda Mizejewski
+• Linda Mizejewski (retired, faculty emeritus)

 WGSS Graduate Admissions Information